Pai district: Geography

 The Daen Lao Range dominates the landscape of this district.
-Neighboring districts are (from west clockwise): Mueang Mae Hong Son, Pang Mapha of Mae Hong Son Province; Shan State of Myanmar; Wiang Haeng, Chiang Dao, Mae Taeng, Samoeng, and Galyani Vadhana of Chiang Mai province.
+Neighboring districts are (clockwise from west): Mueang Mae Hong Son, Pang Mapha of Mae Hong Son Province; Shan State of Myanmar; Wiang Haeng, Chiang Dao, Mae Taeng, Samoeng, and Galyani Vadhana of Chiang Mai province.

 The main rivers in the district are the Pai and Khong Rivers.

-Symbols

-The district slogan is, "Pai River, worship Luang Pho Un Mueang, spread good kind of garlic, surrounded by lush forests, way of life evenly between hot and cold".

 History

-In the year 1477 during the King Tilokaraj's reign of Lanna Kingdom.
-He ordered Prince Si Chai to attack Burmese army at Ban Don.
-During the battle, two of his white elephants fled.
-He asked the soldiers to find before found that they were swimming in an unnamed river.
-Therefore he named this river "Pai", which comes from the name of the elephant "Chang Pai".
+In 1477, during the reign of King Tilokaraj of the Lanna Kingdom, he ordered Prince Si Chai to attack the Burmese army at Ban Don.
+During the battle, two of the king's white elephants escaped.
+Soldiers were sent to search for them and eventually found the animals swimming in an unnamed river.
+The king then named the river Pai, derived from the word Phlai (meaning a male elephant), which was also the name of one of the elephants, Chang Pai.

-After winning the war.
-The King established him as Lord Chai Songkhram and has been in charge of Pai since then.
+After the victory, the king granted Prince Si Chai the title Lord Chai Songkhram and placed him in charge of Pai.